 It breaks my heart that I’m not going to be there, Kels.
 But you know how thrilled we are for you and we’ll wing our way there one day.
 So put a shrimp on the barbie and have a few roos and crocs on standby for our arrival.

-I’m over the moon that both you and your sis have found such amazing partners—I couldn’t have handpicked better for you—kind, funny as hell, outdoorsy, super handsome—these guys are the full package.
+I’m over the moon that both you and your sis have found such amazing partners—I couldn’t have handpicked better for you—kind, funny, outdoorsy, super handsome—these guys are the full package.
 And it goes without saying how lucky they are to have found you.

 While we may not be there in person to watch you walk down the aisle, we’re cheering you on with so much joy and excitement as you venture down this life path—such a sweet path paved with so much love.